katheprc/katheprc/README.md

 ### Hi there 👋

-I'm Yael Lilian Valdez, programming student based in Buenos Aires, Argentina.
+My name is Yael Lilian Valdez and i'm a programming student based in Buenos Aires, Argentina.

 😍 Preferred languages: Java and Python.